lorris-a11y/EL-Testing/README.md

 This repository stores our experimental codes and results.

 ## Dataset
+Our experiments are based on the following datasets:

+### BBC News Dataset
-Our dataset is based on the BBC News dataset, which is an unlabeled dataset from Yu et al. [1] and stored in the `txt2json` folder in JSON format.
+This is an unlabeled dataset from Yu et al. [1] and stored in the `txt2json` folder in JSON format.
 The original format of this dataset is txt.
 We converted it to JSON format for our subsequent experiments.
 You can run the `txt2json.py` script in the `txt2json` folder to perform this conversion.
 The `txt2json` folder also contains the converted BBC News dataset files in JSON format.

+### CrossNER Dataset
+We also utilize the CrossNER dataset [2], which is sourced from the external repository: [https://github.com/zliucr/CrossNER](https://github.com/zliucr/CrossNER).